vacp2p/rfc/specs/waku/v2/waku-filter.md

 # Abstract

-`WakuFilter` is a protocol that enables receiving of messages from a peer whenever it receives one that matches the specified filter.
+`WakuFilter` is a protocol that enables subscribing to messages that a peer receivies.
+This is a more lightweight version of `WakuRelay` specifically designed for bandwidth restricted devices.

 # Content filtering